celiamorse/PLP/README.md

 In 2000, Microsoft engineer Anders Hejlsberg created the C# programming language, which went on to become an international standard through Ecma (ECMA-334) in 2002 and ISO/IEC (ISO/IEC 23270) in 2003.
 Microsoft launched C# alongside the closed-source .NET Framework and Visual Studio development tools.

 ### Examples
-A few instances of web apps constructed using C# comprise Windows Installer XML, Microsoft Visual Studio, and FlashDevelop.
+A few instances of web apps constructed using C# comprise of Windows Installer XML, Microsoft Visual Studio, and FlashDevelop.

 #### Guides
 [https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/](url)